wtuemura/mamedoc/source/usingmame/usingmame.rst

 Caso você esteja carregando uma placa de arcade ou outro conteúdo que não esteja na lista, as coisas ficam um pouco mais complicadas.

-..
-A nice and clean way to do a page break, this case for latex and PDF only.
-.. raw:: latex

-	\clearpage

 A estrutura básica da linha de comando fica assim: